 ...

-Multiple elements of a Hotspot Array can be defined at once to make it easier to add or adjust a whole array quickly.
-More on this in the later section “Hotspot Array and Copy Icon ranges”.
+Shortcut tip - Multiple hotspots in an array can be defined at once to make it easier to add or adjust a whole array quickly.
+More on this in the later section “Hotspot Array ranges”.

-The =Select Hotspot <direction> command will quickly move the mouse cursor to the next nearby enabled hotspot .
-If there are none in the direction pressed the mouse will be moved amount of the [Mouse] section property DefaultHotspotDistance= (multiplied by the UIScale properly).
+The =Select Hotspot <direction> command will quickly move the mouse cursor to the next nearby enabled hotspot in the direction given.
+If none are found the mouse will be moved the amount of the [Mouse] section property DefaultHotspotDistance= (multiplied by the UIScale properly) instead.
+Using Dpad = Select Hotspot in your control scheme is a good way to allow a quick and accurate mouse movement method to navigate in-game windows and menus using defined hotspots.

 [Layer.LootMode]